bigkahuna443/SkinModHelper/docs/guide/README.md

    * You can edit the "delay", "frames", and "goto" attributes of animations to change how they work.
    * For Sprites.xml, you can change the bangs for a sprite, by editing the "hair" frames for each animation under "Metadata".
 You can remove hair for a certain frame by putting "|x|" for that frame, or remove hair entirely for that animation by removing the whole line.
+If you're not using hair at all, you can just remove the Metadata section.

 Part 3: Miscellaneous